Indigenous Performing Arts Residency

 About the Indigenous Performing Arts Residency

-• a public talk, talk back, or artist lecture to support the work
+• host a public performance, talk, talk back, or artist lecture to support the work and share with the greater community

-• an opportunity for the artist to work with students in class visits, etc.
+• create opportunities for the artist to work with students in class visits, studio visits, master classes, etc.

 Playwright and UC Berkeley Alum Drew Woodson was in residence at the Arts Research Center from April 14th to 19th, 2025.
 Over the course of his residency, Woodson held a series of open script development workshops with local Indigenous actors, visited TDPS Professor Philip Kan Gotanda’s Scriptwriting class, gave an artist talk with TDPS Lecturer Patrick Russell and ARC Director Beth Piatote, and presented a public reading of his new play From Above.